WHAT IS THE BOAT SAFETY SCHEME?

 WHAT'S INVOLVED IN AN EXAMINATION?

 Boat Safety Examinations look at specific areas such as fuel, electrical and LPG installations, fire protection and escape, appliances and flues, ventilation and pollution prevention.
 Engines don’t need to be running but all pipework and hoses need to be complete and installed.
-Appliances need to be fully functioning.
+All installed appliances need to be fully functioning.

 DO I NEED TO BE PRESENT AT THE EXAMINATION?

 It’s not always necessary for owners to attend boat safety examinations but it is recommended.
-Examiners need free access to certain parts of the boat and an owner needs to be present to enable this.
-Also, small rectifications can take place during the examination by the owner, which would help your boat pass.
+Examiners need free access to certain parts of the boat and an owner might need to be present to enable this.
+Also, small rectifications can take place during the examination by the owner, which would help your boat to pass.

 IS THE PROCESS COMPLICATED?